miller46/digital-identity/README.md

 # digital-identity
-Self-sovereign identity system based on Ethereum
+Sovereign identity system based on Ethereum

 This contract is available on the Kovan testnet.